Winchester Cathedral Choir: Membership

 The choir currently consists of 18 boy choristers and 18 girl choristers with the number of lay clerks (officially 12) under strength.
 It sings eight services weekly in the Cathedral.
 The boy choristers all attend The Pilgrims' School, where they study singing, music theory, music history, and at least one instrument in addition to general academic studies.
 The choir often tours internationally, has produced numerous recordings, and appears often in television and radio broadcasts.

 The Girls' Choir was founded in 1999 by Sarah Baldock, who worked with them for ten years.
 Claudia Grinnell (who served as assistant organist before becoming the cathedral's sub-organist in 2021) had particular responsibility for the choir until 2024.
-As at 2025, the Girls' Choir is now under the joint leadership of the Acting Director of Music, Andrew Lucas, and the Sub-organist, Joshua Stephens.
+As at 2025, the Girls' Choir was under the joint leadership of the Acting Director of Music, Andrew Lucas, and the Sub-organist, Joshua Stephens.

 The girl choristers, who all attend local schools, sing at least one service a week during term-time.
 They sing with the boy choristers for most major concerts, at Easter and Christmas, and for the Southern Cathedrals Festival every summer (when they also sing with the girl choristers of Salisbury Cathedral).
 The girls have toured Europe on several occasions, and record CDs, both with the boy choristers and on their own.
 They have also appeared in many television and radio broadcasts, including singing live on BBC1 on Easter morning, and on Christmas Day.

 Recordings

 In 1988 the choir recorded a reconstruction of Mozart's unfinished Mass in C minor, K. 427 using the then-new edition prepared by Richard Maunder.
-Conducted by Christopher Hogwood in a London venue, the choir was augmented by the "quiristers" of Winchester College.
+Conducted by Christopher Hogwood in a London venue, the choir was augmented by the quiristers of Winchester College.

 In 1989, under David Hill, the choir made a recording for Hyperion of the 40-part motet Spem in alium by Thomas Tallis.
 At the time the choir had 20 choristers and 12 lay clerks (adults).
 Some small choirs have used overdubbing to reach the size specified by the composer.
 However, for this recording the choir was augmented by singers from Winchester College and elsewhere.
 Reviewers noted steady tempi to cope with the cathedral's resonant acoustic and "treble-singing of a fine standard" (Gramophone).

 For its Decca 1991 recording of Parry's I was glad, the choir was joined by the Wayneflete Singers and the Bournemouth Symphony Orchestra.
 The recording has been praised by BBC Radio 3.